markqvist/chatterbox_tts/README.md

 # Chatterbox TTS Server

-Fast, OpenAI-compatible TTS server for Chatterbox models with voice cloning support.
+Fast, OpenAI-compatible TTS server for Chatterbox models with voice cloning support for local inference.
 Built for use with [Ember](https://github.com/markqvist/ember) and [Humanity's Last Command](https://github.com/markqvist/lc).

 Has a very useful Hybrid Mode for real-time generation on Strix Halo: The hybrid mode works around this by: T3 layers run on GPU, while the S3Gen audio decoder layers runs on CPU (until ROCm `MIOpen` bugs are fixed, at least).
 Fully compatible with `llama-swap`.